A level and equivalent

 Reasons to join us:

-- Universities see Sociology as highly desirable as it demonstrates that students can be empathetic, analytical, evaluative and flexible in their approach to learning.
+- Sociology is seen as a desirable subject by both employers and universities, as it demonstrates that students can be empathetic, independent, analytical, evaluative and flexible in their approach to work learning.

 What students say: